 Why an HTML image alt text doesn't show on hover

 Unlike the Microsoft Internet Explorer browser, Mozilla Firefox, Google Chrome, and other browsers do not display the text used in the alt attribute when hovering over an image.
-The alt text is designed to display on the page when an image does not load, whereas the title text is designed to display balloon text for images that load.
-Firefox, Chrome, and other browsers (except Internet Explorer) follow the W3C standards for HTML, which states that an image should have title attribute for balloon text.
+The alt text is designed to display when an image doesn't load, whereas the title text is designed to display balloon text for images that do.
+Firefox, Chrome, and other browsers (except Internet Explorer) follow the W3C standards for HTML (hypertext markup language), which states that an image should have title attribute for balloon text.
 For that reason, these browsers do not display the alt text on hovering over the image.

 If you want balloon text to appear when the mouse hovers over an image, add "title" to the img HTML tag as shown in the example code below.

-If you are using Mozilla Firefox or Google Chrome, the first example displays no balloon text with just the alt tag in the code.
-However, adding the title tag, as seen in the second example, displays balloon text when the mouse hovers over the image.
+If you are using Mozilla Firefox or Google Chrome, the first example displays no balloon text with only an alt attribute in the code.
+However, adding the title attribute, as seen in the second example, displays balloon text when the mouse hovers over the image.